-Fire Equipment Repair New Compressor Repairs to Firehouses
+Repairs to Firehouses

-In addition, the following items were purchased under State Contract:
+In addition, the following items were purchased under State Contract or Cooperative Purchasing Agreement:

-Fire Equipment
+Fire Equipment New Fire Truck

 Radio Equipment

 Inasmuch as the system of records did not provide for any accumulation of payments for categories for the performance of any work or the furnishing or hiring of any materials or supplies, the results of such an accumulation could not reasonably be ascertained.
 Disbursements were reviewed, however, to determine whether any clear-cut violations existed.